es4nchez/Makefile_Updater/README.md

 # Contribution

- If you have idea for new functionalities or for upgrade some strange-coded parts, dont hesitate, all commit are welcome :)
+ If you have idea for new functionalities or for upgrade some strange-coded parts, dont hesitate, all commits are welcome :)